Tackling plastic waste

 The Queensland Government will continue to work with industry to design out unnecessary and problematic plastics and identify viable substitutes for single use plastic items.
 We will also identify and develop new businesses and markets to transform the way plastic is recovered, reused and recycled—creating new jobs and industries for Queensland.

-Single-use plastic products ban
+Single-use plastic items ban

-More on the proposed ban.
+More about the ban.

 How you can get involved